Win a 12-day Vietnam tour designed for 18-40s! ENTER NOW →

 Be sure to also visit the spectacular Hassan II Mosque.
 Entrance is only permitted via guided tours, which operate from Saturday to Thursday at 09:00, 10:00, 11:00, 12:00, and 15:00, and on Fridays at 9:00, 10:00, and 15:00.
 These times are subject to change (particularly around Ramadan), please double check times with your hotel.
 Tickets can be purchased at the mosque.

-In the evening, there will be a brief meeting where you will meet your CEO and fellow group members to go over the details of the tour.
+In the evening, there will be a brief meeting where you will meet your Expedition Leader and fellow group members to go over the details of the tour.

 • Day 2